-The eyelids contain multiple oil glands known as meibomian glands.
+The eyelids contain multiple oil glands called meibomian glands.
 These secrete oils that form an important part of your tears.
-If the oils do not come out properly a dry eye can develop and watering occurs
+If these oils do not come out properly, a condition called dry eye can develop, causing watering.

-A reaction to an allergy is to develop a watery discharge and itchy eyes.
+To treat an allergic reaction, the body produces a watery discharge and itchy eyes.
 The allergic reaction results in increased tear production as the eye remains irritated.
-Allergy sufferers such as those who have hay fever, can say that their eyes tend to water when their symptoms are bad and less so when the allergy symptoms are under control.
-Then the eyes water there may be vision changes die to the teary eyes.
+Allergy sufferers such as those who have hay fever can say that their eyes tend to water when their symptoms are bad and less so when the allergy symptoms are under control.
+When this occurs, there may be vision changes due to the teary eyes.

 An eye infection

-An infective conjunctivitis (known as pink eye) or more urgently, a contact lens related injection causes irritation to the eye surface.
-This results in extra tears to try and remove the cause of the irritation.
-It is important to see your eye doctor urgently if you wear contact lenses and have an eye infection.
+Infective conjunctivitis (known as pink eye) or more urgently, a contact lens-related injection can cause irritation to the eye surface.
+Extra tears are produced in an attempt to remove whatever is causing the irritation.
+It is important to see your eye doctor if you wear contact lenses and have an eye infection.

 The eyelids being too lax with entropion or ectropion

-The lids form part of the a mechanism known as the tear pump.
-As you blink the act as a pump to push excess tears into the tear duct.
-If the eyelids become too loose this no longer happens effectively.
-It tends to happen in older adults.
-With the increased laxity of the lower eyelid the eyelid position can turn outwards (ectropion) or inwards (entropion).
-This can result in further irritation, tear drainage problems and watering.
+The eyelids perform a vital function.
+The lids form part of the tear pump, which moves excess tears from the eye.
+As you blink, the pump pushes the tears into the tear ducts.
+If your eyelids become too loose, they no longer push the tears effectively.
+This tends to happen in older adults.
+With increased laxity in the lower lids, the eyes can turn outwards (ectropion) or inward (entropion).
+This can result in further drainage and drainage problems due to watery eyes.

 A blocked tear duct

-The tears naturally come from the tear gland and create a tear filler that then drain into the tear sac and into lacrimal duct.
-This constitutes normal tear drainage.
-If the nasolacrimal duct is blocked the tears are unable to drain effectively and watering can occur.
+Normal tear drainage occurs when tears come from the tear gland, creating a tear filler that then drains into the tear sac and into the lacrimal duct.
+When this process is disrupted–as when a blockage prevents tears from draining effectively–watering can occur.

 An injury to the eye like a scratch or corneal abrasion

-An eye injury like a corneal abrasion can lead to watering.
-The reflex tearing that occurs result in excess tears.
-This usually settles as the eye heals but it may require the eye being checked by your doctor to make sure there are no other injuries.
-They may also provide you with an ointment to use.
+A corneal abrasion can lead to watering of the eye.
+Reflex tearing that occurs as a result of the injury usually settles as the eye heals, but it may require medical attention to make sure there are no other injuries.
+Your doctor may provide you with an ointment.